Save the Date!

-Here’s your chance to connect with local business professionals on topics like goal setting, protecting your art, finding your audience, structuring your arts practice, and planning your financial future.
-Faculty will respond to your pressing questions and concerns in a private session personalized to the business aspects of your artistic practice.
+This program is your chance to connect with local business professionals on topics like goal setting, protecting your art, finding your audience, structuring your arts practice, and planning your financial future.
+Coaches will respond to your pressing questions and concerns in a private session personalized to the business aspects of your artistic practice.

-Each professional has limited sessions throughout February 1—3 and are available on a first come first served basis.
+Each coach has limited sessions are available on a first come first served basis.
 60-minute sessions are FREE and will be conducted virtually.
 To get the most out of your session, make sure to complete the pre-survey to help our faculty prepare for your meeting.
 See FAQ for more details about meetings logistics and how to get the most out of your meeting.
 If you have questions or concerns, or if you need help selecting a faculty member, please contact email@example.com.

 Centering Your Artistic Practice: Goal Setting